euanrussano/academic-kickstart/content/post/hydro_power/05_OOP_lake/index.md

 # Conclusion

 In this post we have improved the interface of the model by creating classes and using them to hide the internal methods used to perform the simulation.
 In the next post I want to use inheritance to make the code even more modular and to make it easier to create multiple units with similar physical behavior without repeating the same code.
+Additionally we will start to use the basic objects developed here to construct higher-level systems, such as the lakes, pumps, turbines, reaches and so forth.
 I see you in the next post.